 2) Maddalena Archipelago

 Consisting of 7 major islands, Maddalena Archipelago is another Unesco World heritage (declared in 1994) of Sardinia.
-Its waters are clear and clean; full day or half day excursions are organized: they allow you to visit some small beaches and coves only reachable by boat, whose nature is still preserved and whose beauty is breathtaking.
+Its waters are clear and clean, and each year welcome snorkelling buffs in search of the unspoilt seabed of the Mediterranean.
+Full day or half day boat excursions are organized: they allow you to visit some small beaches and coves only reachable by boat, whose nature is still preserved and whose beauty is breathtaking.
+These tours usually include visits to the Island of Spargi; Budelli, where you can admire the famous pink beach; S.Maria; Caprera and finally La Maddalena.
+Alternatively you can rent a car on the Island of La Maddalena for an independent and adventurous tour of the local beaches.
 Lovers of pure and pristine sea can choose to stay at the 5-star Grand Hotel Ma&Ma, in the south-west coast of the island, at 350 meters far from the sea.
 Otherwise, for a more private and secluded stay, La Casitta is the right choice.
 Offering a familiar and attentive service, it is one of the few villas in the small island of Santa Maria.

 Where to sleep?
 Grand Hotel Ma & Ma and Santo Stefano Clubviaggi Resort